cuberite/cuberite/README.md

  - [Windows 32 bit](http://builds.cuberite.org/job/MCServer%20Windows%20x86/lastSuccessfulBuild/artifact/Install/MCServer.zip)
  - [Windows 64 bit](http://builds.cuberite.org/job/MCServer%20Windows%20x64/lastSuccessfulBuild/artifact/Install/MCServer.zip)

 For other operating systems you need to download and compile yourself.
+This can be done either manually, or with this automatic script:

+    bash -c "$(wget -O - https://raw.githubusercontent.com/mc-server/MCServer/master/compile.sh)"

 There is also an archive of binary builds on the buildserver: http://builds.cuberite.org

 Compiling the server yourself has other benefits: you may get better performance performance (1.5-3x as fast) and it supports more operating systems.
 See the [COMPILING.md](https://github.com/mc-server/MCServer/blob/master/COMPILING.md) file for more details.